 Among the myriad of lens filters that are available for use, I would recommend using one in particular; and that is the circular polarizer.

 A circular polarizer (like the B+W 77mm XS-Pro) would help you to get rid of reflections which can be pretty disconcerting when shooting glass windows as well as shiny surfaces.
-This is a situation which you are likely to encounter when shooting a house/property from outside on a bright sunlit day.
+This is a situation in which you are likely to encounter when shooting a house/property from outside on a bright sunlit day.

 But the circular polarizer has yet another benefit.
 Circular polarizers have the power to cut through atmospheric reflections.
 They allow only one wavelength of light in a particular orientation to pass through.
 That has the effect of glares and reflections suppressed and resultantly colors to be saturated.
 Blue sky thus looks more stunning blue.
 This can pop the colors in your real estate photos.